a-dubs/cribbage-core/docs/GameEvent_GameState_GameSnapshot.md

 - **Mutable**: Updated as the game progresses
 - **Versioned**: `snapshotId` increments with each change
 - **Player-specific data**: Each player's hand, score, and status are included
+- **Decision requests integrated**: `waitingForPlayers` array tracks who the game is waiting on for decisions
+- **Supports parallel decisions**: Multiple players can be in the waiting list simultaneously (e.g., parallel discarding)

 ### Usage in cribbage-core